 - 100 g fresh raspberries and blackberries (all together)

 - additionally: raspberries and blackberries for decorating the roulade

 How to make meringue roulade.

 Place the egg whites and salt in a pot.
 Whisk until the egg whites are well foamed and almost stiff (it took me 5 minutes).
-At that point, start adding small amounts of caster sugar previously sifted through a strainer, while whisking constantly (I also did this for 5 minutes).
+At that point, start adding small amounts of icing sugar previously sifted, while whisking constantly (I also did this for 5 minutes).
 At the end, add vinegar and starch.

 Line a baking tray with baking paper and pour the beaten egg whites in it.
 Preheat an oven to 180 degrees Celsius and once hot, insert the egg meringue.
 Bake for 10 minutes, then reduce the temperature to 150 degrees Celsius and continue baking for an additional 15 minutes.
 Remove the meringue from the oven and let it cool down completely.

 When the meringue is cold, gently remove the baking paper.
 Place the meringue on a kitchen cloth (the meringue must be turned over so that the bottom is now the top layer).